25 JUL -

 Participants are challenged to weave their own narratives from the threads of Waterford’s fabric—its histories, communities, material and immaterial traces.
 The tradition of storytelling is not unique to Ireland; similar traditions are ingrained in communities worldwide.
 We encourage participants to bring their own cultural understandings, personal narratives, and inherited practices into dialogue with the seanchaí, enriching the exchange with diverse voices and perspectives.

 How do we preserve or reshape identity through the spaces we create?
-How can we design spaces so their stories are visible, adaptable, and shared across generations?
+How can we design spaces so their stories are visible, adaptable, and shared across es here

 EASA 2026 will be hosted